Warning: this article contains spoilers for Harry Potter and the Cursed Child.

 Although we don’t know much about what the Unspeakables actually do, we learnt about their department during Harry Potter and the Order of the Phoenix, where Harry and his friends learnt about different rooms specialising in different abstract concepts, such as love, death and time.
 So, if you’re good at keeping secrets, this is the job for you.
 But be warned: as interesting as this job sounds, it also sounds very dangerous – but maybe that’s more the case when Lord Voldemort suddenly has an interest in your department...

 This department specialised in Quidditch, Gobstones and other wizarding world activities.
 We got to learn a little bit about it during the Quidditch World Cup, where former player, Ludo Bagman, worked during his post-sporting career.
-We even got a glimpse of its office in Harry Potter and the Order of the Phoenix, with the office was described as ‘untidy-looking’ and a wizard spotted with an armful of brooms.
+We even got a glimpse of its office in Harry Potter and the Order of the Phoenix, where the office was described as ‘untidy-looking’ and a wizard was spotted with an armful of brooms.

 All in all, this job sounds like a lot of fun for a sports enthusiast and would certainly involve getting tickets to all the big matches.
 But we imagine, with a dangerous sport like Quidditch to look after, it wouldn’t be all... fun and games.